poppy-project/poppy-docs/en/from-simulation-to-real-robot/using-jupyter.md

 The main drawback of this client/server way of working is that your locally installed software versions may differ from the one installed on the robot.

-The Python installed on the robot is Python 2.7 and comes with most of the scientific main libraries (numpy, scipy, matplotlib, opencv).
+The Python installed on the robot is Python 3 and comes with most of the scientific main libraries (numpy, scipy, matplotlib, opencv).
 An exhaustive list of the installed Python packages will be available soon <!-- (TODO!)-->.
 At the moment, the easier way to get it is to used a *terminal notebook* which can be directly run from the Jupyter interface.

 ![Open a terminal](../img/jupyter/open-terminal.jpg)

 ![Jupyter terminal](../img/jupyter/terminal.jpg)

 Using the same technique, you can install 3rd party libraries directly on the robot.
-The [pip](https://pip.readthedocs.org) and [conda](http://conda.pydata.org/docs/) utility tools are installed and should be used when possible.
+The [pip](https://pip.readthedocs.org) utility is installed in a virtual environment and should be used when possible.

 *Note that the embedded board are based on armv7 and thus some libraries may be hard to compile.
 We are maintaining a list of conda recipes specifically built for this platform [here](https://anaconda.org/poppy-project).
 Contributions are more than welcomed! *